Barefoot hoof diagrams

 • shod foot: blood stops between heartbeats and blood does not reach small blood vessels in the hoof

-• Laminitic foot: blood stops and backs up between heartbeats
+• laminitic foot: blood stops and backs up between heartbeats

 The diagrams below show the difference between a hoof that is trimmed so that it is peripherally loaded (images on the left) compared to hoof that is trimmed to avoid peripheral loading (images on right) which allows both the wall and the sole to bear weight.